-To ensure program fidelity and proper credit, CBT for Chronic Pain must be delivered by a Mental Health Provider (see page 12 for definition).
+To ensure program fidelity and proper credit, CBT for Chronic Pain must be delivered by a Mental Health Provider.

 COGNITIVE BEHAVIORAL THERAPY FOR LATE-LIFE DEPRESSION

 Cognitive Behavioral Therapy (CBT) for Late-Life Depression is a structured, time-limited, three-phase treatment program for aging adults with depression or depressive symptoms.
 This program may be completed in an individual or group setting.